About the Response Fund

 Director of Nonprofit Services

 The Coronavirus Response Fund awards flexible, rapid response grants to local and regional nonprofits to support individuals and families across the joint UWBG and BGCF joint service region.
 Community advisors and funders help identify organizations currently providing supports to Central Kentucky residents that are aligned with the priorities of the Fund in order to expand available resources and relief.
 Priorities in the first phase of funding include: food, childcare, transportation, healthcare or prescription assistance, and rent and utility assistance.
-Each week, the advisory committee meets virtually to determine available funds and issue new grant awards.
-As of June 15, 2020 grants awarded from the Fund total over $630,000.
+The advisory committee meets regularly to determine available funds and issue new grant awards.
+As of August 2020 grants awarded from the Fund total over $635,000.

 Lead Coalition Partners